Devansh682/Barcode-QR-Scanner/README.md

 # Barcode-QR-Scanner

 This is a Python script that uses OpenCV, Pyzbar, and webbrowser libraries to capture an image through a webcam and decode any QR code or barcode present in the image.
-If the decoded data is present in a pre-defined list of authorized individuals, the script logs the data and time in a CSV file, marks the code as authorized, and opens the associated website in a new tab.
+If the decoded data is present in a pre-defined list of authorized individuals, the script logs the data and time in a CSV file, marks the code as authorized, and opens the associated website in a new tab(if any).

 ## Dependencies